 Shoulder and hip pain caused by labrum tears is a common issue among athletes and adults of all ages but often goes undiagnosed by primary care doctors.
-If you need help with your shoulder or hip pain, see the orthopedic specialists at Genesis Regenerative Sports and Aesthetic Medicine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
+If you need help with your shoulder or hip pain, see the orthopedic specialists at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 Specializing in nonsurgical and minimally invasive therapies for shoulder and hip labrum tears, you can get the relief you need without an unwanted surgery.
 Schedule a consultation today by calling or booking online.
-908-588-2311

 What is a labrum tear?